-- (a) The periodic sampling required pursuant to 49 CFR 192.625(f), as amended from time to time, shall be performed: - (1) at least once each calendar month, but at intervals not exceeding 45 calendar days; - (2) at sufficient locations to ensure that all Gas within each Pipeline contains the required odorant concentration; - (3) at location(s) downstream of each odorant introduction point suitable to assess the extremities or if there are multiple introduction points, the Gas flow null point; and - (4) at locations where Gas flow may affect odorant concentrations. - (b) On or before [INSERT DATE 10 YEARS AFTER EFFECTIVE DATE OF REGULATION], each Gate Station shall contain equipment to introduce odorant properly and safely into each Pipeline. - (c) Each Operator shall ensure there is adequate odorant and odorant sampling when a new Main is Placed In Service or when portable compressed natural Gas or liquefied natural gas is introduced into any Pipeline.
+- (a) The periodic sampling required pursuant to 49 CFR 192.625(f), as amended from time to time, shall be performed: - (1) at least once each calendar month, but at intervals not exceeding 45 calendar days; and - (2) at locations where Gas flow may affect odorant concentrations. - (b) On or before January 1, 2036, each Gate Station shall contain equipment to introduce odorant properly and safely into each Pipeline. - (c) Each Operator shall ensure there is adequate odorant and odorant sampling when a new Main is Placed In Service or when portable compressed natural Gas or liquefied natural gas is introduced into any Pipeline.